puppylinux-woof-CE/initrd_progs/README.md

 This should produce all the statically linked programs required for a Puppy Linux initrd.gz/xz

-This is also a place of experimentation.
+This is also a place for experimentation.

 Usage
 -----